AviatrixSystems/Docs/HowTos/config_FortiGateGCP.rst

    - Source: all
    - Destination: all
    - Schedule: always
-   - Service: ALL
+   - Service: All
-   - Action: ACCEPT
+   - Action: Accept
    - NAT: disabled

 |gcp_fortigate_policy_vpc_to_vpc|